WhatTheFuzz/binaryninja-openai/README.md

 this in BinaryNinja's plugin path.
 Default paths are detailed on [Vector 35's documentation][default-plugin-dir].

+This plugin has been tested on macOS and Linux.
+It probably works on Windows;
+please submit a pull request if you've test it.

+### Dependencies

+- Python 3.10+
+- `openai` installed with `pip3 install --user openai`

 ## API Key

 This requires an [API token from OpenAI][token].
 The plugin checks for the API